jncraton/connectiongrammar/readme.md

 Now let's try to actually make something that looks like a real-world object.
 Castle walls are easily recognizable, so let's start there.

 We can build a basic wall by simply filling in a narrow bounding box.
-We can add some medieval-style battlements to the top by adding additional bounding boxes at the top in regular intervals of the wall.
+We can add battlements to the top by adding additional bounding boxes at the top in regular intervals.
 We can also clean up the studded look on top by adding a few tiles to our grammar:

 ```
 Stud -> '(' 'Move(-1,-1,0)' T1x2 ')'